commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 The following are required only for Installment-Type Payment Methods (mainly Klarna):

- * `birthdate` and `vatid` : these fields are only available on the CT Customer and not on the Cart.
-I.e. Guest checkouts cannot do some payment methods.
  * If the fields `dateOfBirth` (type Date) and `vatId` (type String) respectively are set as custom object on the Cart / Order and have the right type they are used and take precedence over the Fields on the Customer Object
- * `gender`: Check the Cart for a custom field `customerGender`, as fallback check the Customer for a custom field named `gender`.
-If the first existing is of Type `Enum` and has a value `Male` or `Female` -> use that one as `f` or `m` respectively.
- * `ip`: Check for a custom Field `customerIPAddress` of type `String` on the CT Cart / Order.
+ * If `birthday` is set in Payment custom field - this value overrides value from CT Customer above.

+ * `gender`: custom field in Payment.
+ * `ip`: custom field in Payment.

 ## PAYONE transaction types -> CT Transaction Types